 How to Avoid Bonking While Working Out

-The colloquial term is “bonking.”
-Sometimes it’s called “blowing up” or “hitting the wall.”
-The French call it la fringale.
+Blowing up.
+Hitting the wall.
+Bonking.
 Simply defined, it’s when you run out of glycogen— a carbohydrate supply stored in your liver and muscles — in the middle of a hard effort.
 To fix it, you need to get fast-absorbing carbohydrates into your system, ASAP!

 What Is Bonking?

 Your body’s sole energy source is a molecule called adenosine triphosphate, or ATP.
-Your body creates ATP in a number of ways and, because it’s in short supply, you constantly need to produce it.
+Your body creates ATP in a number of ways.
+Because it’s in short supply, you constantly need to produce it.
 When you’re exercising, the demand obviously increases.

 This is bonking.

-Finally, in addition to any physiological damage bonking causes, your brain uses glucose as fuel.
-This means you can be mentally impaired when you bonk, which is never a good idea when you’re going 30 MPH on two very skinny wheels, wearing nothing but Lycra, a helmet, and a grimace.
+- Your brain uses glucose as fuel.
+This means you can be mentally impaired when you bonk, which is especially dangerous when you’re on two wheels or in the middle of the woods during a trail race.

 Bonking: Not Just for Athletes

-It’s important to note that the 90-minute glycogen countdown isn’t set in stone.
-There are times when a body can go way longer on existing stores, and times when you’re lucky to make it past a half hour.
+Bonking happens to pro athletes and regular gym goers alike.
+The 90-minute glycogen countdown isn’t set in stone.
+There are times when your body may go way longer on existing stores and times when you’re lucky to make it past 30 minutes.

-Factors include your diet, how well your body is adapted to burning fat, the state of your glycogen stores, how much glucose you have circulating in your blood, and the size of your muscles.
-And it’s not like you flip a switch between glycogen and fat.
-It’s more of a sliding scale.
-Even when you perceive yourself as exercising full-tilt, your body still taps fat stores to produce ATP, albeit not to the extent that uses glycogen.
+You don’t flip a switch between glycogen and fat.
+(It’s more like a dimmer switch.)
+Even when you perceive yourself as exercising full-tilt, your body still taps fat stores to produce ATP, albeit not to the extent that it uses glycogen.

-Also, 90-minutes assumes your glycogen stores are 100-percent topped off, which is highly unlikely.
-Given their high volume of training, most endurance athletes live in a chronic state of low glycogen.
-But many non-athletes regularly short-shrift their glycogen as well.
-If you’re eating at a caloric deficit or eating a low carb diet, for example, it’s easy to bonk in far less than 90 minutes.
+If you’re eating at a caloric deficit or eating a low-carb diet, for example, it’s easy to bonk in far less than 90 minutes.
 So if you’re on a restrictive eating plan, take regular bonking as a signal to increase your daily calorie intake.

 How Do I Know I’m Bonking?

-Another indicator is when you’re doing something you know that you’re normally quite capable of —and it becomes inexplicably difficult.
+- You’re doing something you know that you’re normally quite capable of — but it becomes inexplicably difficult.

 How Do I Prevent Bonking?